dmhendricks/file-icon-vectors/README.md

 bower install file-icon-vectors
 ```

-**NB!** Due to a versioning issue, the current release is not available from Bower.
+:rotating_light: **NB!** Because I didn't use semver, the current release is not available from Bower.
 It will be corrected with the next release.

 ### Composer

 ```bash
 composer require dmhendricks/file-icon-vectors
 ```

+(I know, it doesn't below on Packagist, but 15% of my downloads are coming from there, so some people must prefer it.)

 ## Quick Start